jbrucker/219244/Iteration Plan EL1.md

 # Iteration Plan for EL1

-## Goals and Objectives

-_What do you want to accomplish in this iteration?_

-Create a deployable web application that implements "Vote for Contestants" use case.

 ## Milestone(s)

 _A Milestone is something that is verifiable and shows definite progress toward completing the project.